Albert Einstein

+Born in the German Empire, Einstein moved to Switzerland in 1895, forsaking his German citizenship (as a subject of the Kingdom of Württemberg) the following year.
+In 1897, at the age of seventeen, he enrolled in the mathematics and physics teaching diploma program at the Swiss federal polytechnic school in Zurich, graduating in 1900.
+He acquired Swiss citizenship a year later, which he kept for the rest of his life, and afterwards secured a permanent position at the Swiss Patent Office in Bern.
+In 1905, he submitted a successful PhD dissertation to the University of Zurich.
+In 1914, he moved to Berlin to join the Prussian Academy of Sciences and the Humboldt University of Berlin, becoming director of the Kaiser Wilhelm Institute for Physics in 1917; he also became a German citizen again, this time as a subject of the Kingdom of Prussia.
+In 1933, while Einstein was visiting the United States, Adolf Hitler came to power in Germany.
+Horrified by the Nazi persecution of his fellow Jews, he decided to remain in the US, and was granted American citizenship in 1940.
+On the eve of World War II, he endorsed a letter to President Franklin D. Roosevelt alerting him to the potential German nuclear weapons program and recommending that the US begin similar research, later carried out as the Manhattan Project.

-In 1905, a year sometimes described as his annus mirabilis ('miracle year'), Einstein published four groundbreaking papers.
-These outlined the theory of the photoelectric effect, explained Brownian motion, introduced special relativity, and demonstrated mass–energy equivalence.
-Einstein thought that the laws of classical mechanics could no longer be reconciled with those of the electromagnetic field, which led him to develop his special theory of relativity.
-He then extended the theory to gravitational fields; he published a paper on general relativity in 1916, introducing his theory of gravitation.
-In 1917, he applied the general theory of relativity to model the structure of the universe.
-He continued to deal with problems of statistical mechanics and quantum theory, which led to his explanations of particle theory and the motion of molecules.
-He also investigated the thermal properties of light and the quantum theory of radiation, which laid the foundation of the photon theory of light.
+In 1905, sometimes described as his annus mirabilis (miracle year), he published four groundbreaking papers.
+In them, he outlined a theory of the photoelectric effect, explained Brownian motion, introduced his special theory of relativity, and demonstrated that if the special theory is correct, mass and energy are equivalent to each other.
+In 1915, he proposed a general theory of relativity that extended his system of mechanics to incorporate gravitation.
+A cosmological paper that he published the following year laid out the implications of general relativity for the modeling of the structure and evolution of the universe as a whole.
+In 1917, Einstein wrote a paper which introduced the concepts of spontaneous emission and stimulated emission, the latter of which is the core mechanism behind the laser and maser, and which contained a trove of information that would be beneficial to developments in physics later on, such as quantum electrodynamics and quantum optics.

-However, for much of the later part of his career, he worked on two ultimately unsuccessful endeavors.
-First, despite his great contributions to quantum mechanics, he opposed what it evolved into, objecting that "God does not play dice".
+In the middle part of his career, Einstein made important contributions to statistical mechanics and quantum theory.
+Especially notable was his work on the quantum physics of radiation, in which light consists of particles, subsequently called photons.
+With physicist Satyendra Nath Bose, he laid the groundwork for Bose–Einstein statistics.
+For much of the last phase of his academic life, Einstein worked on two endeavors that ultimately proved unsuccessful.
+First, he advocated against quantum theory's introduction of fundamental randomness into science's picture of the world, objecting that "God does not play dice".
 Second, he attempted to devise a unified field theory by generalizing his geometric theory of gravitation to include electromagnetism.
-As a result, he became increasingly isolated from the mainstream of modern physics.
+As a result, he became increasingly isolated from mainstream modern physics.

-Einstein was born in the German Empire, but moved to Switzerland in 1895, forsaking his German citizenship (as a subject of the Kingdom of Württemberg) the following year.
-In 1897, at the age of 17, he enrolled in the mathematics and physics teaching diploma program at the Swiss Federal polytechnic school in Zürich, graduating in 1900.
-In 1901, he acquired Swiss citizenship, which he kept for the rest of his life, and in 1903 he secured a permanent position at the Swiss Patent Office in Bern.
-In 1905, he was awarded a PhD by the University of Zurich.
-In 1914, Einstein moved to Berlin in order to join the Prussian Academy of Sciences and the Humboldt University of Berlin.
-In 1917, Einstein became director of the Kaiser Wilhelm Institute for Physics; he also became a German citizen again, this time Prussian.

-In 1933, while Einstein was visiting the United States, Adolf Hitler came to power in Germany.
-Einstein, as a Jew, objected to the policies of the newly elected Nazi government; he settled in the United States and became an American citizen in 1940.
-On the eve of World War II, he endorsed a letter to President Franklin D. Roosevelt alerting him to the potential German nuclear weapons program and recommending that the US begin similar research.
-Einstein supported the Allies but generally denounced the idea of nuclear weapons.